 The Office of Public Integrity & Accountability investigates public corruption and abuse of public office.
 Rewards of up to $25,000 for tips leading to a bias crime conviction.

 - Human Trafficking

 DCJ and the state’s County Prosecutors investigate human trafficking crimes.

 - Insurance Fraud

-The Office of the Insurance Fraud Prosecutor offers rewards of up to [CONFIRM] for tips leading to a conviction for crimes involving insurance fraud, including fraud involving Medicaid, health insurance, automobile insurance, disability benefits, and unemployment insurance.
+The Office of the Insurance Fraud Prosecutor offers rewards of up to [CONFIRM] for tips leading to a conviction for crimes involving insurance fraud, including fraud involving Medicaid, health insurance, automobile insurance and disability benefits.

 Report Insurance Fraud